JayNaire/json2settings/README.md

  *
  * DESCRIPTION
  *
- *    A program to read a (possibly double slash commented) json file from stdin and write (to stdout) a C++ struct based settings header file.
+ *    A CLI program to read a (possibly double slash commented) json file from stdin and write (to stdout) a C++ struct based settings header file.
  *
  *    It can also produce a starter html form page to amend those settings.
  *